Main topic described: default configuration

 If you installed the module before adding this content type, you'll need to uninstall and install it again for the configuration to take effect.

-You can generate these files by exporting the configuration in Configuration > Development > Configuration Management.
+You can generate these files by exporting the configuration in Configuration > Development > Configuration synchronization.
 You can opt to use the "Single import/export" functionality to export a single piece of configuration, in which case you are presented with a text area containing the code to copy/paste into the configuration file.
 Or you can do a "Full export" which will let you download a tar.gz file that contains all configuration files in a single folder.